ManolisDia/ManolisDia/README.md

 # Manos Diamandakis

 Software developer in London.
 Ex-hospitality, now building things with code.

-Mainly mobile but I dabble in whatever seems fun and whatever I need to for Foundermatcha.
+Mobile, full stack, web, backend, and agent orchestration — Whatever I need to for Foundermatcha.

 Failure is Good.